 Higher FPS means smoother aim and faster reactions — a real competitive edge in Rust.
 This guide covers the graphics settings that actually move frames, the FOV and sensitivity choices that help in PvP, and the quality-of-life tweaks pros use.
+The table sums up the high-impact settings.

 Graphics settings that matter for FPS